DroidKaigi/conference-app-2023/README.md

 ### Section

 `Section` refers to reusable, dynamic parts of screens, such as lists, which may change significantly based on the app's growth or content variety.
-An example could be a `Timetable`.
+An example could be a `TimetableList`.

 ### Component